Will ‘Wicked’ and ‘Gladiator II’ give us the new ‘Barbenheimer’? This weekend will be the judge

 The prolific Ridley Scott of “Gladiator II” has made classics like “Blade Runner,” “Alien” and “Thelma and Louise.”
 But his more recent films haven’t “moved the needle” like his earlier work, Nunan said.

-Last year’s “Napoleon” and 2021’s “House of Gucci” made decent money but earned middling reviews; 2021’s “The Last Duel,” though lauded, was declared a “bomb” by trade publications.
-“Wicked” director Jon M. Chu is perhaps best known for “Crazy Rich Asians” which was a hit with audiences in 2018, though his last film, 2021’s adaptation of the musical “In the Heights,” was beset by Covid-era box office challenges.
+As for Scott’s recent oeuvre, last year’s “Napoleon” and 2021’s “House of Gucci” made decent money but earned middling reviews; 2021’s “The Last Duel,” though lauded, was declared a “bomb” by trade publications.
+“Wicked” director Jon M. Chu is perhaps best known for “Crazy Rich Asians,” which was a hit with audiences in 2018, though his last film, 2021’s adaptation of the musical “In the Heights,” was beset by Covid-era box office challenges.

 ‘Glicked’ does have star power

-As with “Barbie” and “Oppenheimer” before them, “Gladiator II” and “Wicked” have star power in spades.
+Directors aside, as with “Barbie” and “Oppenheimer” before them, “Gladiator II” and “Wicked” both have star power in spades.

 The Roman Empire-set epic has a cast full of “internet boyfriends,” the men for whom countless fans have pined since their breakout performances: Mescal, Pedro Pascal and Joseph Quinn, to name three.
-Mescal starred in the pandemic-era series “Normal People” and became an Oscar nominee for “Aftersun” at 27; the seasoned Pascal reached new heights of heartthrobbery with HBO’s “The Last of Us” and Quinn appeared in the most recent season of “Stranger Things,” one of the most-watched Netflix series of all time.
+Mescal starred in the pandemic-era series “Normal People” and became an Oscar nominee for “Aftersun” at 27, before truly breaking out with last year’s acclaimed “All of Us Strangers”; the seasoned Pascal reached new heights of heartthrobbery with HBO’s “The Last of Us,” and Quinn appeared in the most recent season of “Stranger Things,” one of the most-watched Netflix series of all time.

-Scott’s upcoming film also boasts a star so stratospherically charismatic that the New York Times named him the greatest actor of the 21st century: Denzel Washington, who nearly runs away with the trailer.
+Scott’s upcoming film also boasts a star so stratospherically charismatic that the New York Times named him the greatest actor of the 21st century: Denzel Washington, who nearly runs away with the trailer (and, it would seem, the movie itself).

-And “Wicked” is anchored by one of the premier pop divas of our time, Ariana Grande, who plays Galinda (yes, Ga-linda), the blonde foil to Cynthia Erivo’s green-skinned Elphaba.
-Grande hasn’t played a major leading role in a film yet, and she’s only appeared in cameos and bit parts over the last decade.
+As for “Wicked,” the sprawling musical is anchored by one of the premier pop divas of our time, Ariana Grande, who plays Galinda (yes, Ga-linda), the blonde foil to Oscar-nominated actor Cynthia Erivo’s green-skinned Elphaba.
+Grande hasn’t played a major leading role in a film yet, and she’s only appeared in cameos and bit parts over the last decade, but the buzz around both of their turns here has grown palpable.

-But it’s possible that star power doesn’t play as large a role as it once did in getting butts in seats, Nunan said.
+It’s possible, however, that star power alone doesn’t play as large a role as it once did in getting butts in seats, Nunan said.
 Ryan Gosling and Emily Blunt, who played crucial supporting roles in “Barbenheimer,” starred in “The Fall Guy” earlier this spring, which faltered at the box office and was sent to VOD just weeks after it hit theaters.

 “I don’t know, with these blockbuster tentpole films, if the casting is as important as the movie itself,” Nunan said.
 “It’s the quality and execution of the film.”

-He cited “Oppenheimer,” which featured several major stars in supporting roles, like Blunt, Matt Damon and Robert Downey, Jr. Their inclusion in the cast maybe lent the film an air of prestige, but he’s not sure that any of them were the sole reason people saw the film.
+He cited “Oppenheimer,” which featured several major stars in supporting roles, like Blunt, Matt Damon and Robert Downey, Jr. Their inclusion in the cast maybe further lent the film that air of prestige, but he’s not sure that any of them were the sole reason people saw the movie.

 There was something alchemical about the “Barbenheimer” moment of last summer that exceeded all predictions about how popular both films would prove.
 It might have been easy to assume that viewers of one film wouldn’t want to see the other since they were so dissimilar, Nunan said, but “audiences proved the studios wrong” and went to see both.